East Lynne Theater Company's summer season opens outdoors on June 12

+And there's always "The Doctor's Sketch" and a skit about money — or lack thereof — when it comes to Vaudeville routines.

 All will be revealed in the award-winning East Lynne Theater Company's "Vaudeville Variety," created and directed by ELTC's artistic director Gayle Stahlhuth, assisted by James Rana.
-After producing five virtual events since the year began, this fun-filled evening of skits and songs, is produced live, outdoors, on Saturdays throughout the summer, beginning on June 12.
+After producing five virtual events since the year began, this fun-filled evening of skits and songs, is produced live, outdoors, on Saturdays throughout the summer.

 Joining Mrs. Croy are two vaudevillians, portrayed by Holly and Will Knapp, who perform the Vaudeville skits and sing such songs as "She Wore a Yellow Tulip," "Some of these Days," and "Under the Yum Yum Tree."